 In Ζ.11, Aristotle addresses just such a case (although the passage is difficult and there is disagreement over its interpretation).
 “The form of man is always found in flesh and bones and parts of this kind,” Aristotle writes (1036b4).
 The point is not just that each particular man must be made of matter, but that each one must be made of matter of a particular kind—flesh and bones, etc. “Some things,” he continues, “surely are a particular form in a particular matter” (1036b23), so that it is not possible to define them without reference to their material parts (1036b28).
 Nevertheless, Aristotle ends Ζ.11 as if he has defended the claim that definition is of the form alone.
 Perhaps his point is that whenever it is essential to a substance that it be made of a certain kind of matter (e.g., that man be made of flesh and bones, or that “a saw cannot be made of wool or wood,” Η.4, 1044a28) this is in some sense a formal or structural requirement.
 A kind of matter, after all, can itself be analyzed hylomorphically—bronze, for example, is a mixture of copper and tin according to a certain ratio or formula (logos), which is in turn predicated of some more generic underlying subject.
 The reference to matter in a definition will thus always be to a certain kind of matter, and hence to a predicate, rather than a subject.
 At any rate, if by ‘matter’ one has in mind the ultimate subject alluded to in Ζ.3 (so-called ‘prime matter’), there will be no reference to it in any definition, “for this is indefinite” (1037a27).

 Ζ.12 introduces a new problem about definitions—the so-called “unity of definition.”
 The problem is this: definitions are complex (a definiens is always some combination of terms), so what accounts for the definiendum being one thing, rather than many (1037b10)?
-Man, for example, is defined as rational animal; “why is this one and not many—rational and animal?”
+Suppose that man is defined as two-footed animal; “why is this one and not many—two-footed and animal?”
 (1037b13–14).
 Presumably, Aristotle has in mind his discussion in Ζ.4 of such “accidental unities” as a pale man.
-The difference cannot be that our language contains a single word (‘man’) for a rational animal, but no single word for a pale man, for Aristotle has already conceded (1029b28) that we might very well have had a single term (he suggests himation, literally ‘cloak’) for a pale man, but that would still not make the formula ‘pale man’ a definition nor pale man an essence (1030a2).
+The difference cannot be that our language contains a single word (‘man’) for a two-footed animal, but no single word for a pale man, for Aristotle has already conceded (1029b28) that we might very well have had a single term (he suggests himation, literally ‘cloak’) for a pale man, but that would still not make the formula ‘pale man’ a definition nor pale man an essence (1030a2).

 Aristotle proposes a solution that applies to definitions reached by the “method of division.”
 According to this method (see Aristotle’s logic), one begins with the broadest genus containing the species to be defined, and divides the genus into two sub-genera by means of some differentia.
 One then locates the definiendum in one of the sub-genera, and proceeds to divide this by another differentia, and so on, until one arrives at the definiendum species.
 This is a classic definition by genus and differentia.
 Aristotle’s proposal is that “the division should be by the differentia of the differentia” (1038a9).
 For example, if one uses the differentia footed to divide the genus animal, one then uses a differentia such as cloven-footed for the next division.
 If one divides in this way, Aristotle claims, “clearly the last (or completing, teleutaia) differentia will be the substance of the thing and its definition” (1038a19).
 For each “differentia of a differentia” entails its predecessor (being cloven-footed entails being footed), and so the long chain of differentiae can be replaced simply by the last differentia.
 As Aristotle points out, “saying footed two-footed animal … is saying the same thing more than once” (1038a22–24).